divijkulshrestha/Cricketer-Skill-Classification/README.md

 **Jack of All Trades, Master of One?**

-This is an SVM Classifier that takes a cricketer's statistics, such as batting average and bowling economy, and classify whether the cricketer is a better batsman or bowler.
+This is an SVM Classifier that takes a cricketer's statistics, such as batting average and bowling economy, and classifies whether the cricketer is a better batsman or bowler.
 In other words, we will be able to tell which is a cricketer's primary skill - batting or bowling?

 We can use it to determine at which skill are those rarebred all-rounders better at!